-Here’s the question I asked myself a lot: is it useful to be trained as a computer scientist to be a software developer?
-Does only knowing the basics helps?
-Is it interesting?
+I wondered for quite a long time the following: is it useful to be trained as a computer scientist to be a software developer?
+Does only knowing the basics of computer science helps to be better developer?

 Could it bring value to a developer?

-If you ask yourself these questions as well, dear reader, and you don’t want to invest time (yet) learning computer science, I can give you my impressions, what I learned and how I did it alone.
+If you ask yourself these questions as well, and you don’t want to invest time (yet) learning computer science, here’s the story of my experience.
+I’m trying, in this article, to answer these questions:

-The cause of my sudden interest Computer Science is this fantastic article: teach yourself computer science.
-It’s basically a guideline how to study Computer Science as a software engineer, alone, without spending a lot of money trying to enter MIT.
+I began with his fantastic list of resources: teach yourself computer science.
+It’s basically a guideline how to study Computer Science as a software engineer, without spending a lot of money trying to enter MIT.

 It suggests 9 fields of study and recommend studying them from 100 to 200 hours.

-I hope my experience might help you answer your own questions about the theory of Computer Science.
+I hope my experience will help you answer your own questions about Computer Science.
 If it’s not the case, feel free to let a comment!

-That’s a simple but important question: why one would do that at the first place?
+That’s a simple but important question: why would we do that at the first place?